RogueAngelfire/the_horseshoe_inn_v1/README.md

 that I will require to use a branch should any urgent updates be required.

 With all the drama good and bad, Paul and Toni have experienced along the way, they have gained media attention from Channel 5 who are now making a documentary of the pub.
-Paul and I had discussed could potentially give my career some exposure also.
+Paul and I had discussed this landmark assignment could potentially give my career some exposure at the same time freeing his time on people wanting to book rooms and view constantly updated menu items.

-I therefore need to call on all my strengths and work hard on my weakness in delivering a high scoring assignment that I can and more importantly my friend can use to benifit and take a lot of hard work out of his business.
+I therefore need to call on all my strengths and work hard on my weakness in delivering a high scoring assignment that I can and just as importantly provide to my my friends that can use to benifit and take a lot of valuable time out of their business.

 If the documentary proves popular The Horseshoe Inn will require a fresh and inviting website that is not over complicated and easy to navigate with a secure but easy booking system.
+Which provides a secure account to the customer to update their booking.
+Obviously I have to also protect the client aswell as a late cancellation will cause finacial issues so deposits of percentage of costs will have to be deducted from late cancellations for example.
+I also have to be aware of stock control as there is only 5 rooms and self catering out building that requires to only be available once during a day between for instance 2pm until 10:30pm the following day.

+The Additional information such as a Menu page and what to do in the area may appeal to visitor to stay longer benefiting the establishment.

-The hospitallity industry has suffered like many in 2020 and needs a boost.
-It will also have key Information of updates to current rules and regulating and a website with social media links where immediate update are not possible on the website.
+As you are aware the hospitallity industry has suffered like many individuals and businessess in 2020 and needs a boost.
+With the issues of 2020 this will also require and have key Information of updates to current rules and regulating and a website with social media links where immediate update are not possible on the website.

 I'd like to think that this website is helping a commuinty and repair the tourism and hospitallity sector that has suffered possibly irreparable damage in 2020 in the UK with thousands of closures and job losses.

-Additional information such as a Menu page and what to do in the area may appeal to visitor to stay longer benefiting the establishment.

 Early cancellation will be refunded with bookings cancelled within 48 hours will lose a deposit and 24 hours full amount.